darkrenaissance/darkfi/doc/src/architecture/p2p-network.md

 ## Security

+### Design Considerations

+* Mitigate attacks to a reasonable degree.
+Ensuring complete coverage against attacks is infeasible and likely introduces significant latency into protocols.
+* Primarily target the p2p network running over anonymity networks like Tor, i2p or Nym.
+  This means we cannot rely on node addresses being reliable.
+Even on the clearnet, attackers can easily obtain large numbers of proxy addresses.

+The main attacks are:

+* **Sybil attack**.
+A malicious actor tries to subvert the network using sockpuppet nodes.
+For example false signalling using version messages on the p2p network.
+* **Eclipse attack**.
+Targets a single node, through a p2p MitM attack where the malicious actor controls all the traffic you see.
+For example they might send you a payment, then want to doublespend without you knowing about it.
+* **Denial of Service**.
+Usually happens when a node is overloaded by too much data being sent.

+### Common Mitigations

 * **Backoff/falloff**.
 This is the strategy implemented in Bitcoin.
 This can be bad when arbitrary limits are implemented since we slow down traffic for no reason.
 * **Choking controller**.
 BitTorrent no longer uses naive tit-for-tat, instead libtorrent implements an anti-leech seeding algo